-Figure 11-30: East Ridge Block Model Validation, Cyanide Soluble Cu, Cross-section +/- 50 m Width
+Figure 14-30: East Ridge Block Model Validation, Cyanide Soluble Cu, Cross-section +/- 50 m Width

-11.5.2 Swath Plots
+14.5.2 Swath Plots

 A series of swath plots were generated for total Cu, acid soluble Cu, and cyanide soluble Cu from slices throughout each deposit for various domains.
 They compare the block model grades for NN, ID2, ID3, and OK to the drillhole composite grades to evaluate any potential local grade bias.
 A review of the swath plots did not identify bias in the model that is material to the Mineral Resource Estimate, as there was a strong overall correlation between the block model grade and the capped composites used in the Mineral Resource Estimate.
-Figure 11-31 and Figure 11-32 are the swath plots for Santa Cruz Deposit total Cu, acid soluble Cu, and cyanide soluble Cu, Figure 11-33 is for the Texaco Deposit, and Figure 11-34 is for the East Ridge Deposit.
+Figure 14-31 and Figure 14-32 are the swath plots for Santa Cruz Deposit total Cu, acid soluble Cu, and cyanide soluble Cu, Figure 14-33 is for the Texaco Deposit, and Figure 14-34 is for the East Ridge Deposit.

-Figure 11-32: Santa Cruz Oxide and Chalcocite Domain Swath Plots, Acid Soluble and Cyanide Soluble Cu %
+Figure 14-32: Santa Cruz Oxide and Chalcocite Domain Swath Plots, Acid Soluble and Cyanide Soluble Cu %

-Figure 11-33: Texaco Primary Domain Swath Plot, Total Cu %
+Figure 14-33: Texaco Primary Domain Swath Plot, Total Cu %

-Figure 11-34: East Ridge Oxide Domain Total Cu, Acid Soluble, and Cyanide Soluble Swath Plots
+Figure 14-34: East Ridge Oxide Domain Total Cu, Acid Soluble, and Cyanide Soluble Swath Plots

-11.6 Mineral Resource Classification
+14.6 Mineral Resource Classification

-The Mineral Resource Estimate was classified in accordance with S-K 1300 definitions.
+The Mineral Resource Estimate was classified in accordance with CIM Definition Standards for Mineral Resources and Mineral Reserves (May 2014) and the CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines (2019)...
 Mineral Resource classifications were assigned to broad regions of the block model based on the Nordmin QP's confidence and judgment related to geological understanding, continuity of mineralization in conjunction with data quality, spatial continuity based on variography, estimation parameters, data density, and block model representativeness.